Earthsea: Short stories

-All of the stories are included in The Books of Earthsea.

 Unsubmitted story

 After "The Rule of Names" and before "A Wizard of Earthsea", Le Guin wrote a long story about a prince in search of the Ultimate.
 He travels south-west from Havnor through the archipelago into the open sea.
 There he finds a raft-colony and sea-people, whom he joins in the sea.
 The prince wears out, sinks and finds the Ultimate.
 This story was never submitted for publication because "it never worked out itself well".
 However, the theme of a raft-colony and sea-people was later taken up as an important ingredient in the plot of The Farthest Shore.

 Awards

 Each book in the series has received a literary award: